Ma Der Lao Kitchen

 With Ma Der, Jeff and Jeslyn are celebrating their family's Lao heritage.

-The Chanchaleune siblings’ restaurant careers might seem like no surprise, considering their father is a classically trained chef who worked in many New American and French restaurants and later opened a diner.
-But when Jeff was growing up, cooking professionally wasn’t in his long-term plans.
+The Chanchaleune siblings’ restaurant careers might seem like no surprise, considering their father is a trained chef who worked in many New American and French restaurants and later opened a diner.
+When Jeff was growing up, though, cooking professionally wasn’t in his long-term plans.
 “I actually worked my way through high school and college in a kitchen, hoping I would get out, because I was in it for so long,” he says.
 (His first gig was dishwashing at a Japanese restaurant, which sparked an interest in Japanese cuisine.)
-After finishing college, he decided to pursue advertising, but after working for two years as a graphic designer, he concluded that the industry wasn’t for him—he had little creative autonomy and felt limited by other people’s visions.
+After finishing college, he decided to pursue advertising, but after working for two years as a graphic designer, he concluded that the industry wasn’t for him; he had little creative autonomy and felt limited by other people’s visions.
 All the while, his thoughts kept gravitating back to the familiarity and excitement of the kitchen.
 “In my downtime, I would always be on some food website or blog,” he recalls.

 The cocktails at Ma Der all feature Lao and Southeast Asian flavors.

 It’s important to the Chanchaleunes that guests not only enjoy the restaurant’s food, but also learn about Lao culture in the process.
-“The attention to detail comes through,” says Goodman, who notes that things like staff members using the correct pronunciations of Lao words are important to the siblings.
-Before launching Ma Der, Jeff spoke to many relatives and did copious research to put together detailed manuals and guides for training staff members in the intricacies of how Lao history—including French occupation during the 19th and 20th centuries—has shaped the country’s cuisine and the way people outside of Laos perceive its food.
+“The attention to detail comes through,” says Goodman, who notes that details like staff members using the correct pronunciations of Lao words are important to the siblings.
+Before launching Ma Der, Jeff spoke to many relatives and did copious research to put together detailed manuals and guides for training staff members in the intricacies of how history—including French occupation during the 19th and 20th centuries—has shaped the country’s cuisine and the way people outside of Laos perceive its food.

 “When the French came in, a lot of people migrated up north towards Chiang Mai, Thailand,” says Jeff.
 “A lot of dishes, like laab, papaya salad and sticky rice, all originated in Laos, but [the origins] got lost through migration.”
 Nationalist policies in Thailand promoting the unification of Thai culture erased non-Thai descriptors from products and practices that were considered imported, decoupling Lao foods from their source.
 When immigrants opened up Lao eateries in America, many found that their businesses attracted more customers if they tacked “Thai” onto the menu and also served Thai food, in part because there were more Thai immigrants than Lao immigrants in the U.S. and hence more awareness of Thai food, Jeff explains.
-He hopes that, through Ma Der, guests will acquire a greater understanding of Lao foodways that have been overlooked—hidden within Thai menus.
+He hopes that, through Ma Der, guests will acquire a greater understanding of Lao foodways that have been overlooked, hidden within Thai-looking menus.

 “He thinks there is an untold story there, a story that needs to be heard, that needs to be shared,” says The Oklahoman’s food editor Dave Cathey, who has reviewed Ma Der.
 “I’d had laab, and I’d had papaya salad, because there are a number of Thai restaurants around the city—not knowing that those are actually Lao dishes.
 I’m like a lot of people, I had had Lao food without knowing it, before [Jeff] started really emphasizing it.”